Frequently Asked Questions

 - To be eligible for ECHS a student must live with in the Bearverton School District or a partner district, be 16 years of age at the time classes start, and meet the minimum placement test requirements.
 Juniors and seniors at least 2 credits off track for graduation may be admitted.

 What districts does ECHS partner with?

-- Currently, ECHS partners with the Hillsboro School District.
-HSD students interested in ECHS should contact their school counselor or district office.
+- Currently, ECHS partners with the Hillsboro School and Tigard/Tualatin School Districts.
+Students interested in ECHS should contact their school counselor or district office.

 I've heard that ECHS only accepts students from certain backgrounds.
 Is that true?

 - No. ECHS accepts students from a wide variety of backgrounds, life experiences, financial situations, and ethnic groups.
 That said, ECHS actively reaches out to first generation students, students who are the first in their family to go to college, AVID students, students from under-represented groups, discouraged learners, and students from families who are worried about paying for college.